 The exposed paddle is the only ground connection for the chip.
-The exposed paddle must be soldered to the AGND plane of the user's circuit board.
-Soldering the exposed paddle to the user's board also increases the reliability of the solder joints and maximizes the thermal capability of the package.
+The exposed paddle must be soldered to the AGND plane of the user PCB.
+Soldering the exposed paddle to the user board also increases the reliability of the solder joints and maximizes the thermal capability of the package.